paragppp/teams-tab-msal-auth/README.md

 # teams-tab-msal-auth
 Example demonstrating the simplest way to do MSAL based authentication inside Teams Tab

-For ADAL please see this sample by [richdizz](https://github.com/richdizz): https://github.com/richdizz/Microsoft-Teams-Tab-Auth
+For ADAL please see this sample by [Richard diZerega](https://github.com/richdizz): https://github.com/richdizz/Microsoft-Teams-Tab-Auth